What is UAM? The Basic Concepts of Urban Air Mobility.

 According to EM-DAT’s survey, tens of millions of people were affected by natural disasters every year for the past five years while tens of thousands of people were wounded and died within the same period.
 Of all types of natural disasters, floods, extreme weather and earthquakes are listed as the most common natural disasters.
 When these disasters gripped, the authorities usually relied on traditional transportation tools like cars (e.g. ambulance), ships and helicopters to launch relief operations.
 Nevertheless, these transportation tools lack efficiency and pose failure risks under circumstances.

-UAM vehicles possess the nature of high maneuverability and fast-moving, which allows them to shuttle agilely within a particular area to a certain extent.
+UAM vehicles possess the nature of high manoeuvrability and fast-moving, which allows them to shuttle agilely within a particular area to a certain extent.
 Unlike automobiles, traffic congestion and topography do not cause much a concern to UAM vehicles.
 The vehicles are speedy compared to ships, but at the same time not as risky as helicopters.
-In sum, plenty of existing factors won’t jeopardize the relief operations of UAM vehicles.
+In sum, plenty of existing factors won’t jeopardise the relief operations of UAM vehicles.

 Figure5: Disaster relief